-I have introduced the Modified Newton Raphson method by applying the new equation for two solved problems. the first solved problem is solved problem7.
-I have used the Modified newton raphson method to solve.
+I have introduced the Modified Newton Raphson method by applying the new equation for two solved problems. the first solved problem is solved problem 7.
+I have used the Modified Newton Raphson method to solve.
 I have introduced an excel table to show the iterations starting from x0=0.50. that was a part of the video.

 This formula of the Modified Newton-Raphson method is shown in the next slide image.

 Solved problem#7 by using the modified Newton-Raphson Method.

 We start by solving problem #7.
 For the modified Newton Raphson method, I used an excel sheet to determine the root value of the given f(x)=e^x-3*x^2.
 I make a table between x and the corresponding value of f(x), by selecting several values of x, starting from 0 to a value of 1.10.

 After drawing the function by excel, the point of f(x)=0 was detected to be at x=0.91 or the root value is at x= 0.91, please refer to the excel sheet. at an initial point of 0.50, it is required to estimate the root point, the steps are as follows:

 1- Estimate f(xi),f'(xi) , f’^2(xi) and f”(xi) at the starting point of xi=0.50 for an initial i=0.

 2- Substitute at xi=0.50 and get the values for f (0.50), f'(0.50) & f’^2(0.50) and f”(0.50) and get the value of x1, it will be=0.7117.

 3- Substitute at x1=0.7117 and get the values for f (0.7117), f'(0.7117) & f’^2(0.7117) and f”(0.71112), now we consider i=1, we want to get the x value at I when=2.
 The value of x2 will be=0.876.